 An HSA is a medical expense account only available to those enrolled in a high-deductible health plan (HDHP).
 Individuals can contribute up to $3,850 (2023), and families, $7,750, plus an additional $1,000 a year if you’re 55 or older.

 An HSA is like the holy grail of savings.
 Tax-free contributions, tax-free growth, and tax-free distributions when used for health care expenses.
 Can you tell I love HSAs?
 Learn more about why I like them in our post 7 Ways an HSA Can Help You Now and In Retirement.

 3. Make Non-Deductible Traditional IRA Contributions

-If an employer retirement plan covers you and your income is above certain income limits, you cannot deduct your contributions to a traditional IRA.
-The deduction phases out, in 2021, is when your modified adjusted gross income is between $66,000 and $76,000 (single) or $105,000 and $125,000 (married filing jointly).
-When your income is above those figures the ability to deduct contributions is wholly eliminated.
+If an employer retirement plan covers you and your income is above certain limits, you cannot deduct your contributions to a traditional IRA.
+The deduction phases out in 2023, when your modified adjusted gross income is between $73,000 and $83,000 (single) or $116,000 and $136,000 (married filing jointly).
+When your income exceeds those figures, the ability to deduct contributions is wholly eliminated.

 4. The Backdoor Roth IRA strategy

 Highly compensated employees may be interested in employing the backdoor IRA strategy – converting a non-deductible IRA (mentioned above) into a Roth IRA.

 Here’s how it works.
 After you open your traditional IRA and make nondeductible contributions, open a Roth and then convert the traditional IRA to a Roth IRA.
 The best part is that since the non-deductible IRA funds are after-tax, you don’t have to pay tax on the conversion.

 However, to fully realize the benefit of a backdoor Roth IRA, you can’t have other traditional, SEP, or SIMPLE IRAs.
 Otherwise, those other accounts dilute the tax advantage, and the conversion will not be completely tax-free.